aqpl0075/npmapp/README.md

 # npmapp
 test npm
-This is a simple test of npm and install nodemon module globally.
+This is a simple test of npm and install the following modules globally.
+* nodemon
+* live-server